 Liz is a wife and mother of 7 children, including her stillborn daughter, Aquila.
 Liz has particular experience in working through the challenging dichotomy of holding her midwife professionally accountable for the negligence that directly led to the death of her daughter, but also of allowing her personal forgiveness and releasing the many strong emotions that Liz has worked through.
 Additionally Liz has particular experience in the struggle to understand the difference between God’s will regarding infant death, and God’s plan for good, for everyone involved, despite events that are far outside of His will.
 If you face a lot of mixed responses to your loss, particularly from those who claim to know that your baby’s death was God’s will, or was someone’s fault, Liz would be a great mentoring match for you.

 Heidi is a wife and the mother of 5 children, including her baby who was born via natural miscarriage at 12 weeks.
 She is Christian, and while her loss challenged her faith, it ultimately served to strengthen it.
-She has particular experience with working through guilt, forgiveness of others, and finding thankfulness in the experience.
+She has particular experience with working through guilt, crisis of faith, forgiveness of others, and finding thankfulness in the journey.